PoisonIvory/sage/Project/DATA_DICTIONARY.md

 - **AI Guidance:**
   When generating or updating code, tests, or documentation, always check this data dictionary for field definitions and update it as needed.
 - **Feedback Loop:**
-  Log any changes, clarifications, or issues in the Feedback Log in `DATA_STANDARDS.md` and document finalized changes in `CHANGELOG.md`.
+  Log any changes, clarifications, or issues in the Feedback Log in `DATA_STANDARDS.md`.

 ---